 - Schedule I lists vitamins and minerals like vitamin A, pro-vitamin A, Vitamin B, B2, B6, B12, Vitamin C, D and E, Vitamin Ki, K2 (MK-7) and K2 (MK-4).
 Biotin, Folic Acid, Niacin, Pantothenic acid.
 Minerals like calcium, chloride, chromium, copper, iodine, iron, magnesium, manganese, molybdenum, phosphorous, potassium, selenium, sodium, boron as appropriate for the health supplement and targeted consumer group.

 - The regulation also specifies how much percentage of overage the supplements can contain.
-Overage is the amount of excess nutrients added above label claim during manufacture as a means of maintaining at least the claimed amount of the ingredient(s) for the normal shelf life of the product to compensate for the expected manufacturing / storage loss and to allow for variation in assay performance.
+Overage is the number of excess nutrients added above label claim during manufacture as a means of maintaining at least the claimed amount of the ingredient(s) for the normal shelf life of the product to compensate for the expected manufacturing/storage loss and to allow for variation in assay performance.

 - Schedule II contains the list of essential amino acids and other nutrients